Who Cares 2019: Executive Summary

 Foster Homes on the Rise

-Meanwhile, state data collected by The Chronicle show that the total amount of licensed foster homes is growing.
+Meanwhile, state data collected by The Imprint show that the total amount of licensed foster homes is growing.
 Based on data collected from almost every single state, the number of licensed homes was between 210,000 and 215,000 in 2018.
 In 2019, the range is up to between 220,000 and 225,000.

 It is important to note that those relatively positive trends do belie a more mixed bag on individual state level.
 We were able to make a comparison of licensed homes in 45 states, and 20 of them saw at least some decline in quantity.
 Of those, 11 states saw a decline of more than 10 percent.